 - Reasonable excuse: If you received an IRS because the police claim that you refused or failed to comply with a demand, you can argue that you had a reasonable excuse to do so.
 For example, if you tried to provide a breath sample but were not able to because of a medical condition, or if you refused to provide a breath sample because you were not properly afforded your right to contact a lawyer, you may be able to convince SafeRoads that you had a reasonable excuse to fail to comply with the demand.

-How can I help appeal/review my immediate roadside sanction in Calgary?
+How can I help review my Immediate Roadside Sanction in Alberta?

-If you have been served with an immediate roadside sanction in Calgary, the following can help your lawyer prepare their written or oral argument:
+If you have been served with an immediate roadside sanction in Alberta, the following can help your lawyer prepare their written or oral argument:

 - Provide your lawyer with a statement about what happened;